ATTENTION: Orientation and Semester I (Summer 2020) start dates are still to be determined (likely week of May 25, 2020).

 Letters of recommendation

 - Three confidential letters of recommendation from professionals attesting to the ability, scholarship and aptitude of the candidate for a rigorous full-time DPT program.
 At least one letter must be from a licensed physical therapist with whom the applicant had a professional association thereby can appropriately evaluate the applicant’s potential as a student in the physical therapy program, and one letter must be from a professor for a course which the applicant completed.
-The third letter of recommendation must be from a licensed physical therapist or professor as described above.
+The third letter of recommendation can be from a licensed physical therapist, academic instructor for a course which the applicant completed, or an individual that the applicant worked, volunteered, served or participated with in a professional environment or setting.